What is it?

 When you use another person's ideas, opinion, or words as your own you have committed an act of plagiarism.

-avoid plagiarism, the definition is placed in quotation marks and documented so that the reader is able to find the original
+The definitions at the left are direct quotes from Merriam-Webster's dictionary.
+To avoid plagiarism, the definitions are placed in quotation marks and documented so that the reader is able to find the original source.

 Whether intentional or not, plagiarism is not tolerated.
 To familiarize yourself with the University's